M&S Gut Shot

 What's in it?

-Kefir (milk), Mixed Fruit Puree (21%) (Apple, Strawberry, Banana, Blackcurrant, Blueberry), Baobab Fruit Pulp, Chicory Fibre, Fruit Extracts (Blackcurrant, Pomegranate), Ginger Juice, Lemon Juice, Cultures including: Bifidobacterium, Lactobacillus Acidophilus, Lactobacillus Bulgaricus, Lactobacillus Paracasei, Lactobacillus Rhamnosus.
+Ingredients: Kefir (milk), Mixed Fruit Puree (21%) (Apple, Strawberry, Banana, Blackcurrant, Blueberry), Baobab Fruit Pulp, Chicory Fibre, Fruit Extracts (Blackcurrant, Pomegranate), Ginger Juice, Lemon Juice, Cultures including: Bifidobacterium, Lactobacillus Acidophilus, Lactobacillus Bulgaricus, Lactobacillus Paracasei, Lactobacillus Rhamnosus.

 Share this page